 Interviewer: Thank you very much for your interview.

-Imagine that you and your friend are doing a school project «Types of tourism».
-You have found some illustrations and want to share the news.
-Leave a voice message to your friend.
+Imagine that you and your friend are doing a school project “Types of tourism”.
+You have found some photos to illustrate it but for technical reasons you cannot send them now.
+Leave a voice message to your friend explaining your choice of the photos and sharing some ideas about the project.
 In 2.5 minutes be ready to:

 - explain the choice of the illustrations for the project by briefly describing them and noting the differences;

-- mention the advantages (1–2) of the two types of tourism: extreme tourism/ educational tourism;
+- mention the advantages (1–2) of the two types of tourism;

 - mention the disadvantages (1–2) of the two types of tourism;

-- express your opinion on the subject of the project – which type of tourism you would prefer and why.
+- express your opinion on the subject of the project – which type of tourism presented in the pictures you’d prefer and why.

 You will speak for not more than 3 minutes (12–15 sentences).
 You have to talk continuously.